mkboudreau/asrt/README.md

 - `--slack-user`: overrides the user this tool will post as to slack. only works if slack-url is specified.
 - `--slack-channel`: overrides the channel this tool will post to on slack. only works if slack-url is specified.
 - `--slack-icon`: overrides the icon this tool will use when posting to slack. only works if slack-url is specified.
+- `--http-url`: setting this parameter enables generic http integration for sending output data.
+- `--http-method`: sets the http method to use. default is POST. only works if http-url is specified.
+- `--http-auth`: sets the http Authorization header. only works if http-url is specified.

 #### Options for Dashboard Command
 - `-r` or `--rate`: refresh rate for dashboard only in time.Duration format. defaults to 30s.